kgateway-dev/kgateway/docs/content/operations/upgrading/faq.md

 Review the following preparatory steps that might be required for your environment.

-### Upgrade your current minor version to latest patch
+### Upgrade your current minor version to the latest patch

 Before you upgrade your minor version, first upgrade your current version to the latest patch.
 For example, if you currently run Gloo Edge Enterprise version {{< readfile file="static/content/version_gee_n-1_oldpatch.md" markdown="true">}}, first upgrade your installation to version {{< readfile file="static/content/version_gee_n-1.md" markdown="true">}}.
 This ensures that your current environment is up-to-date with any bug fixes or security patches before you begin the minor version upgrade process.